Dog Talk with Early Alert Canines

 BT1: It must be immensely rewarding to pair people with dogs who better their lives.

 EH: It can be a little bit of an emotional roller coaster.
 I get to know the dogs pretty well.
-And as a Type 1 diabetic, they alert on me, so sometimes it’s hard to let them go when their ready.
-Usually there are a lot of learning curves when there are a lot of Type 1 diabetics in the orientation room.
+And as a type 1 diabetic, they alert on me, so sometimes it’s hard to let them go when their ready.
+Usually there are a lot of learning curves when there are a lot of type 1 diabetics in the orientation room.
 The first couple days, the dogs stare at me, unaware they should be alerting for someone else.
 Eventually they start bonding with their person and move that focus.
 They figure it out; the dogs are resilient.

 BT1: What are they smelling?
 How do they detect a high or low blood sugar and know the difference?

 EH: That’s a really great question.
 We don’t know what the smell is exactly.
 We know it’s some type of cocktail our diabetic bodies give it off.
 They actually detect the movement of the BGL, not an actual number.
-They are typically 95% accurate.
+They are typically 95 percent accurate.
 They’ll detect the movement faster than a CGM, often they alert before you get there because they’re smelling in real-time.
 Usually when I’m around 100 or lower, I start feeling off, but my dog will alert me at 130, 120.
 Also, it’s common for them to alert during meal times.
 Our alert is the dog pawing.
 They used to teach a sign for your number is raising and a different one for lowering.
-We found that some people with Type 1 got lazy and didn’t test then since the dog was telling them.
+We found that some people with type 1 got lazy and didn’t test then since the dog was telling them.
 They would just eat glucose or give insulin based on the dog’s signaling, which isn’t safe!
 We thought it’d be better to give one sign that’s just for the detection of faster BGL movement.

-And the dogs have to be persistent — they paw, then bark and keep at it if you’re not paying attention.
-If I don’t check fast enough, my DAD will go to my boyfriend and start alerting my him.
+And the dogs have to be persistent—they paw, then bark and keep at it if you’re not paying attention.
+If I don’t check fast enough, my DAD will go to my boyfriend and start alerting him.
 This is trained a little to alert whoever will listen because they expect food when they smell that smell and if they don’t get food, they try and get someone else’s attention.
 They are taught at a young age to be problem solvers and work with humans since they are already trained as service dogs.
 Early training is really important and makes my job a lot easier.

 BT1: What does orientation look like between service dogs and the T1Ds who adopt them?

 EH: Our Skilled Companions class is about one week and our Full-access class is two weeks.
 They go home with the dog and come back with it for classes.
 We also do a lot of field trips.
 We want them to feel comfortable going everywhere with that dog.
 We actually walk around the Ferry Building in San Francisco and have lunch there.
 It’s a lot more work because of the busy location.
 A lot of family members come as well and help out and get training too in the process.
 After they finish their training, we continue working with the client.
-We actually have them take charts and record their BG numbers when the dog alerts, so we can make sure they are alerting.
+We actually have them take charts and record their blood glucose (BG) numbers when the dog alerts, so we can make sure they are alerting.

 Sometimes a dog will stop alerting as accurately and people they think it just needs brush up training, but the dog doesn’t forget its training.
 Being that they are living creatures, they can be affected by their environment or changes in your life.
 These changes such as the birth of a child, a recent move or even job loss, can make them uncomfortable and be a cause for alert cessation.
 They are trained to be sensitive so maybe they wait to alert you when you’re upset or stressed.
 If someone says the alerting has become less accurate, I always start by asking what has changed since they stopped alerting.